 Technology is One of the First Renewable Solar Solutions for Industrial Steam in the World

-Currently in its third year, 76West is a $20 million competition and support program administered by NYSERDA that started in 2016 and will run through 2019.
+Currently in its fourth year, 76West is a $20 million competition and support program administered by NYSERDA that started in 2016.
 Each year applicants compete for a $1 million grand prize, a $500,000 award and four $250,000 awards.
 In total, 76West is providing $10 million in awards and $10 million for business support, marketing and administration through the Regional Greenhouse Gas Initiative and the Clean Energy Fund.

 As part of this year’s 76West competition, 18 semifinalists will pitch their companies to a panel of judges on August 7 and August 8 at Binghamton University.
 The judges will then recommend the six finalists who will receive a total of $2.5 million in prizes.
 Winners will be revealed in the fall.
 The 18 semifinalists, representing a diverse spectrum of clean energy technologies such as energy storage, energy efficiency, transportation and renewable energy, were chosen from a pool of 169 applicants based in 14 countries and 21 states.